-AS teen terror suspect Numan Haider waits for a police detective to pick up his call, he talks about something hidden inside a pocket.
+AS teen terror suspect Numan Haider waits for a police detective to pick up his call, he talks to an unknown person about something hidden inside a pocket.

 “I don’t trust them,” he says.